 This is a strong shape for organizations where risk, compliance, subcontractor documentation, and project governance are central.

-It is not the same as SMB supplier operations, where the core object is the purchase order and the supplier reply.
+It is not the same as supplier operations, where the core object is the purchase order and the supplier reply.

 5. Procurify: best for supplier purchasing inside spend management